Benned-H/spot_skills/CONTRIBUTING.md

   git push origin <branch-name>
   ```

+  Always push your local changes at the end of each session, especially when using a shared machine, to keep your work accessible across machines.

 ### 5. Iterate on the Draft PR

-- You can use GitHub’s review tools to leave comments, track TODOs, and iterate on the code while the PR is in development.
+- Use GitHub's review tools to leave comments and track TODOs within the PR.
-- Continue making changes in the feature branch, pushing frequently.
+- Continue making changes and push frequently as you iterate on the PR.

   ```bash
   git push origin <branch-name>